Sentaroh/SMBSync2/help/SMBSync2_Help_EN_folder_internal.md

 ### Add keywords

-%YEAR%, %MONTH%, %DAY% and %DAY-OF-YEAR% can be used as target directory names.
+%YEAR%, %MONTH%, %DAY% and %DAY-OF-YEAR% can be used as directory names.
 The keywords are converted into the year, month, and day on which the sync started.
+In the master directory it is converted to the synchronization start date and time.

 ### Append the photo/video shooting time/date to the directory name
 **These options are displayed only when the sync type is Copy/Move.**